-CCDN422 Design professional Practice
+Design Professional Practice

 Covers advanced investigations into topics relevant to professional practice for design today including branding, marketing, networking, presentation and portfolio.

-MDDN431 Lighting and Rendering
+Lighting and Rendering

 Learn about traditional applications of lighting such as portraiture, practical studio lighting, and cinematography and engage with digital tools to apply traditional lighting techniques to digital media.

-This studio consists of a supervised practicum, working on a design studio based research and production.
+This studio consists of a supervised practicum, working on design studio based research and production.
 Students will work in teams to produce a complete time-based short narrative work with the guidance of faculty and industry mentors.